-- TrustBridge Bereavement Centers offer services to families and friends of Hospice of Palm Beach patients, as well as to the community at large.
+- Trustbridge Bereavement Centers’ Sea Star Program offer services to families and friends of Hospice of Palm Beach County patients, as well as to the community at large.
 Options include school support groups, family fun events and helping grieving families connect to see it’s OK to laugh and have fun again.
-Examples include the annual bereavement Camp Good Grief for teens.
+Examples include the weekday Camp Stingray for children ages 5 to 10 and the annual bereavement Camp Good Grief for children.
 Call 561-227-5175.

 • Kerry DeBay, chief program officer, Palm Beach County, The Children's Healing Institute

 • Christina Dekkar, former counseling resource leader, Trustbridge